Illumina/agg/README.md

 ```

 #####Building an agg chunk
+The input to agg's genotyping routine is one or more agg "chunks".
+As new batches of samples arrive they can be rolled into a new chunk, without the need to modify previous chunks containing older samples.

-This is a two stage process using the `agg ingest1` and `agg ingest2` commands.
+Creating a chunk is currently a two stage process using the `agg ingest1` and `agg ingest2` commands.
 The individual gvcfs are first pre-processed with `ingest1` and then merged into a chunk with `agg ingest2`.
-In the future, we will aim to wrap these into one (faster) `ingest` command.
+In the future, we plain to wrap these these two steps into a single (faster) `ingest` command.

 ######ingest1: pre-process gvcfs
 You can do this to one gvcf like so: